 Many situations could lead to a mechanism of failure:

-A product could incorrectly assign a privilege to a particular entity.
+A product could incorrectly assign a privilege to a particular entity;

-A particular privilege, role, capability, or right could be used to perform unsafe actions that were not intended, even when it is assigned to the correct entity.
+A particular privilege, role, capability, or right could be used to perform unsafe actions that were not intended, even when it is assigned to the correct entity;

 (Note that there are two separate sub-categories here: privilege incorrectly allows entities to perform certain actions; and the object is incorrectly accessible to entities with a given privilege.)

-Two distinct privileges, roles, capabilities, or rights could be combined in a way that allows an entity to perform unsafe actions that would not be allowed without that combination.
+Two distinct privileges, roles, capabilities, or rights could be combined in a way that allows an entity to perform unsafe actions that would not be allowed without that combination;

-The software may not properly manage privileges while it is switching between different contexts that cross privilege boundaries.
+The software may not properly manage privileges while it is switching between different contexts that cross privilege boundaries;

-A product may not properly track, modify, record, or reset privileges.
+A product may not properly track, modify, record, or reset privileges;

 In some contexts, a system executing with elevated permissions will hand off a process/file or other object to another process/user.
-If the privileges of an entity are not reduced, then elevated privileges are spread throughout a system and possibly to an attacker.
+If the privileges of an entity are not reduced, then elevated privileges are spread throughout a system and possibly to an attacker;

-The software may not properly handle the situation in which it has insufficient privileges to perform an operation.
+The software may not properly handle the situation in which it has insufficient privileges to perform an operation; or

 A program, upon installation, may set insecure permissions for an object.